h-x-z/LoginSystem/README.md

 - SQLAlchemy

 ## Setup
-To run simply type `py app.py`, if you want to reset the db, delete the main.db from routes then type open an IDLE and type:
+To run simply type `py app.py`.
+The webpage will run on `localhost:5000` by default.
+If you want to reset the database, delete main.db from routes directory then open an IDLE and type:
 ```
 import db from routes.auth
 db.create_all()
 ```
-The webpage will run on `localhost:5000` by default.

 ## Register screen:
 ![Register screen](https://i.imgur.com/2RST4s2.png)